TIBCOSoftware/snappydata/docs/programming_guide.md

 ```bash
 SQLJ.INSTALL_JAR(IN JAR_FILE_PATH VARCHAR(32672), IN QUALIFIED_JAR_NAME VARCHAR(32672), IN DEPLOY INTEGER)
 ```
-* JAR_FILE_PATH  is full path for the JAR file.
-This path must be accessible to server on which the INSTALL_JAR procedure is being executed.
-If the JDBC client connection on which this procedure is being executed is using locator to connect to the cluster, then actual client connection could be with any available servers.
+* JAR_FILE_PATH  is the full path for the JAR file.
+This path must be accessible to the server on which the INSTALL_JAR procedure is being executed.
+If the JDBC client connection on which this procedure is being executed is using a locator to connect to the cluster, then actual client connection could be with any available servers.
 In this case, the JAR file path should be available to all servers
 * QUALIFIED_JAR_NAME: The SnappyData name of the JAR file, qualified by a valid schema name.
 * DEPLOY: This argument is currently ignored.